 2. The Power

-This book tells the story of women who have developed power.
-So at the beginning of the book, we meet a character called Roxy.
-She and her mother are in danger.
-She starts feeling this buzzing in her hand, and she can create the electric shock.
-She gets her and her mother out of danger.
 We read from four different perspectives most of the way through this.
 We meet a character called Ali, who has been in foster care for most of her life in America.
 Then Margot, who is a local politician, and then we follow one male character called Tim Day.
 He gets thrown into reporting what’s going on in the world.

 So the idea behind this power is that girls have this extra muscle or something below their collarbone here, which is where the electric current comes from.
 Naomi Alderman based that on some research that she’d done about electric eels.
 It’s in young girls, and it starts spreading throughout the world.
-So this book deals with the idea of switching gender roles in a world where women have all of the power, similar to The Grace Year.
+So this book deals with switching gender roles in a world where women have all the power, similar to The Grace Year.

 Author: Naomi Alderman